tginsberg/junit5-system-exit/README.md

 </plugin>
 ```

-Then add the following `<argLine/>` to your `pom.xml`, which references the property we just created for this library.
-This
+Then add the following `<argLine/>` to `maven-surefire-plugin`, which references the property we just created for
-should account for other Java Agents and run after any others you may have, such as JaCoCo.
+this library.
+This should account for other Java Agents and run after any others you may have, such as JaCoCo.

 ```xml
 <plugin>